 Angelina Jolie and Brad Pitt were on to something when they opted to deliver their daughter Shilo in Namibia’s coastal town of Swakopmund.
 German influence lends this outdoor wonderland an international flair, in terms of both architecture and cuisine, but what makes Swakopmund an ideal add-on to a South Africa holiday is its outdoor adventures.

-From deep see fishing in the ice-cold Atlantic, to sky diving into the Namib desert, to dune-boarding down some of the largest sand dunes in the world, there are plenty of options for those eager to stretch their legs after one too many days spent cheering from the bleachers.
+From deep see fishing in the ice-cold Atlantic, to sky diving into the Namib desert, to dune-boarding down some of the largest sand dunes in the world, there are plenty of options for those eager to stretch their legs.
 While most activities are highly promoted in this tourist town, kayaking along the bay is a less popular, but amazing experience.
 The trip starts with a scenic ride along the Atlantic, past towering dunes and through colorful salt planes.
 And while that’s all worth the drive, it’s the hundreds of playful seals that aren’t afraid to get up close and personal that make this kayaking trip such uniquely Namibian experience.

 Swakopmund is 175 miles west of Windhoek, the capital of Namibia.
 It’s easy to hitchhike from Cape Town north, otherwise, travelers can take the Intercape bus to Windhoek and hitchhike from there.
 (More often than not, for free.)